The ultimate guide to great prospecting emails

 The main goal of prospecting emails?
 Get recipients to respond so you can start building a relationship.

-Use Case: You’ve received an email address for a potential customer through marketing, gated content, etc. Take that email address, research the contact’s company, and compose an email that speaks to the prospect’s problems.
-Your first request could be a 15-minute meeting.
+Say, for example, you’ve received an email address for a potential customer through gated content.
+Take that email address, research the contact’s company, and compose an email that speaks to the prospect’s problems.
+Your subject line could be “Available for a chat?” and you might politely request a 15-minute meeting.

 Love what you guys are doing at [Prospect’s Business]!
 With all of the startups you work with, do you need assistance with [Pain Point]?
-Better Bookkeeping Software has helped companies just like yours [Example Company] organize and track customer payment info, even on the go.
+Better Bookkeeping Software has helped companies just like yours, including [Example Company], organize and track customer payment info, even on the go.